CherishICC/Code_Quality_Analysis/README.md

+# Code Quality Analysis
-# code_quality_analysis-> Writr the source code to be parsed resides in a c file
+-> The source code to be parsed resides in a c file
 -> The program cfg.py consists of the CFG data type.
 -> The CfgNode data type is the node in the CFG, you can agument this node with necessary data to compute relevant flow based metrics.